10 Most Authentic Japanese Restaurants in London

 Where’s the sushi?

-Ah, you noticed there’s no London sushi places on the list?
-Sushi is a beloved delicacy and is widely available in varying levels of quality and price point in Japan, ranging from affordable ¥200 conveyor belt sushi, all the way to refined fine dining experiences.
+Ah, you noticed there are no sushi places in London on the list?
+Sushi is a beloved delicacy and is widely available in Japan at varying levels of quality and price, ranging from affordable ¥200 conveyor belt sushi to refined fine dining experiences.

-However, here comes the catch.
-The quality you find in cheap and accessible sushi places in Japan is equal to the mid-range prices in Europe.
-When it comes to conveyor belt sushi in London, you're more likely to pay for the experience rather than the quality.
-In other words, you don’t have cheap high quality sushi in Europe.
+However, here’s the catch: the quality you find at cheap and accessible sushi places in Japan is comparable to mid-range options in Europe.
+When it comes to conveyor belt sushi in London, you're more likely paying for the experience rather than the quality.
+In other words, you won’t find cheap, high-quality sushi in Europe.

 This leaves you with the high-end restaurants to satisfy your need for authentic Japanese quality and experience.
 We do recommend one place in London that provides this experience like no other.
 Sushi Tetsu in Farringdon.
 Chef Takahashi Toru is a true sushi master.
 The small restaurant only seats 7 people and exclusively accepts reservations by phone during a 3 hour weekly window.
 Getting a seat might be a challenge, but definitely worth a shot.